chr211/cyberTRIP/README.md

 would discuss the work that has been completed, the work in progress, and the tasks that need to be completed.
 We also continued to utilize our GitHub repository as a means of sharing and merging code, and a Discord group chat as our primary means of communication.
-The roles of each team member for this iteration were as follows: Chris – Product Owner & Backend Developer, Logan – Backend Developer, Cooper – Scrum Master & Frontend Developer, and Katelen – Frontend Developer.
-In the first iteration, Chris was vital in developing work items and the foundation of the entire project.
-He developed a working backend prototype for the essential functions of the web application (login/logout, creating users, connecting to database, submitting incidents, viewing incidents, and implementing a preliminary cybersecurity API).
-In the second iteration, Chris’s contribution was the implementation of a feature that allows analysts to create items, or “tasks”, detailing what is being done for a particular case as well as other notes.
-This feature was also useful for users to see what is being done to resolve an issue/case.
-Chris also worked to update previously implemented features with new functionality, such as adding a timer to the URL scanner to wait until results are ready and then redirect, and creating links in incident reports that can be clicked on and automatically run the URL scanner.
-Since the end of the second iteration, he has continued to update features by making tasks editable, and storing deleted incidents in a temporary delete space where they can be recovered.
-Throughout the course of the project, Logan has assisted in the development of all backend functionality, and also has been integral to creating and maintaining the documentation (i.e. worklogs, meeting notes, documentation of contributions, etc.) necessary to remain organized not only as a team, but as developers.
-He is also the person responsible for hosting our web application on an AWS system with its own domain name, and has been the primary developer maintaining and updating the live web application by integrating new features to the application on the AWS system and debugging issues that have arisen while hosting the web application.
-17

-Cooper and Katelen have worked on the front end of the web application by developing integral aspects of the user interface (e.g. a page to view and filter through incident reports, a user dashboard, a home page, etc.), organizing any existing backend material, arranging the web application to provide an intuitive user experience, and ensuring that the front and backend of the web application work together seamlessly.
-It has been their primary job to ensure the uniformity and consistency of the application, while also making the data provided on the site easily readable.
-Overall, with this arrangement, the amount of work each team member contributed was roughly:
-Chris - 28%, Cooper - 24%, Logan - 26%, and Katelen - 22%.
-The tasks and responsibilities were
-distributed in a way that allowed our team to use individual strengths and skills effectively while maintaining a collaborative approach to our project's challenges.
 6. Project Management
 Top 5 Items from the Change Log
 One of our bigger decisions centered around the different user types.
 Though we ran out of time to